Paperblog

 8. Check PHP Memory Limits

 PHP memory limits can also be the cause of WordPress blog downtime.
-If you’re getting an error message like “Allowed memory size of 33554422 bytes exhausted.
+If you get an error message like “Allowed memory size of 33554422 bytes exhausted.
 This could be related to the PHP memory limit.

-By default, WordPress allocates 32MB memory limits, but some hosts increase this to 64MB.
-Page builders like Elementor used a lot of memory to function, if you do not prepare for it, you may get the WordPress Memory Limit Exhausted Error message.
+Page builders like Elementor use a lot of memory to function; if you do not prepare for it, you may get the WordPress memory limit exhausted error message.

 What you need to do is to increase WordPress PHP memory limits.
 For more information on how to do this, read this guide.